 A lawyer can act as a mouthpiece for your request by utilizing expertise in zoning and municipal law.Contact

 What is an easement?

 An easement gives someone the right to use someone else’s land for a designated purpose.
-The extent of easement rights are situational, but all involve the use of someone else’s land.
+The extent of easement rights is situational, but all involve the use of someone else’s land.

 Are there different kinds of easements?

-There are multiples types of easements.
+There are multiple types of easements.
 But some of the most common ones deal with one or more of the following: